Hi I'm Kristine

 Hi I’m Kristine!
-Thank you for visiting the site and being interested in Kawaii Designs Hawaii.
+Thank you for stopping by and being interested in Kawaii Designs Hawaii.
 I have spent the last 14 years in the event business in one form or another and am so excited to share all the services that I am so passionate about!

 I get asked all the time about the name of the company and told that I spelled Hawaii or Kauai wrong - don't worry there's a reason for this: One of the first Japanese words I learned was kawaii.
 It stood out to me because I was born and raised on the island of Kauai and the word sounded similar.
 Kawaii is the Japanese word for cute, adorable, pretty, etc. (You may have heard it a time or two when Gwen Stefani was in her harajuku girl phase) Kawaii is a little nod to my (half) Japanese heritage, this beautiful island I'm from and making every thing kawaii is my goal!

 I started my photography business the second I turned 18 when I found out that I was unable to accept my offer to attend Brook's Photography Institute in Santa Barbara due to finances - Boo :( I dove in head first into teaching myself and taking hundreds of thousands of photographs and learning the hard way.
 By the time I was 21 photography was my full time job and I loved every second of it!
 Photography will always be my first love and everything I do is meant to be "picture perfect"!